This resource will help you manage the side effects from your chemotherapy.

 Start to get other signs or symptoms of infection, such as:

-For more information about ways to keep from getting an infection, read Hand Hygiene and Preventing Infection and Neutropenia (Low White Blood Cell Count).
+Read Hand Hygiene and Preventing Infection and Neutropenia (Low White Blood Cell Count) to learn more.

 Increased risk of bleeding